muhammad-sarosh/Auto-Notes/README.md

 2. **Set up your windows:**
    - Open YouTube lecture in your browser
    - Open Discord and navigate to your notes channel
-   - Position windows so you can easily switch between them
+   - Position windows so if you press Alt + Tab you would switch between your browser and discord

 3. **Use keyboard shortcuts:**
    - `Shift + 1`: Screenshot → Switch to Discord → Paste → Switch back